gree/flare/COMMAND_MANUAL.md

 If this option is specified, response will NOT be returned.

-## Original or Incompatibility with memcached
+## Original or Incompatible commands with memcached

 ### Data operation commands